-The course of Advanced Data Analysis focuses on different data analysis techniques, that will be applied in a marketing context.
+The course of Advanced Data Analysis is a statistical course that focuses on different data analysis techniques, that will be applied in a marketing context.
 Students will learn when and how to use these different techniques, as well as how to report and present results of statistical analyses in a professional manner.